PlayStation Portable (PSP) Architecture

 Bus design

-All of the buses found in Tachyon implement a well-known design called Advanced High-performance Bus (AHB), a solution built by Arm to tackle congestion on their chips and SoCs.
-If you are curious, AHBs are also used in the Wii.
+All of the buses found in Tachyon implement a well-known design called Advanced High-performance Bus (AHB), a solution built by ARM to tackle congestion on their chips and SoCs.
+If you are curious, AHB was also adopted on the Wii.

 Image